daniqss/daniqss/README.md

 ### about me
 I'm a third-year computer science student at the University of A Coruña, studying a specialization in computer engineering.
 I like coding, experimenting and learning different technologies from different fields.
-And I use arch **btw**
+And I use arch linux **btw**

 ### what i like to use
 - rust